Morning Star (1862 ship): Aftermath

 It is unknown how many people died on the Morning Star because many passengers' names were not on the ship's manifest.
 They also had no friends or family members to report them missing because they were immigrants.
 Nonetheless, most sources agree that at least 30 people on board the Morning Star perished.
 Two people on the Cortland died as well.

 In April 1980, divers Craig Hampton, Jim Kennard, and Don Muhleman discovered the Morning Star's remains off Lorain, Ohio.
 The wreck of the Cortland was not located until July 30, 2005.

+A replica of the ship was built and is on display at the Tillamook Cheese Factory.